nightingale314/product-factory/README.md

 ## Bug list

-1. Filter encoders and decoders are not fully working due to lack of time in designing the parsers.
-This is by far one of the hardest Frontend task - to create dynamic filter operators of various filter types, with fallback cases for invalid types.
-Currently only multi string, single string, range, boolean fitlers are working.
-The other types will need more time to fix and integrate.

-2. Client component with useState seems to be intentionally forced to run on the server even with the use client directive, causing a useState null error. https://github.com/vercel/next.js/discussions/75993, can't seem to find what's the root cause.
+1. Client component with useState seems to be intentionally forced to run on the server even with the use client directive, causing a useState null error. https://github.com/vercel/next.js/discussions/75993, can't seem to find what's the root cause.
 Instead, have disabled SSR for product data table.